Azure/data-management-zone/docs/guidance/DataManagementAnalytics-LimitingCrossTenantPrivateEndpointProvisioning.md

 With these rights, a rogue admin has the possibility to create a private endpoint in the customers Azure AD tenant that is linked to a service in a separate subscription and Azure AD tenant.
 The scenario is illustrated in Figure 1 (represented as connection A).

 To do so, the user first needs to setup an external Azure AD tenant and Azure subscription.
-As a next step, the private endpoint needs to be created in the customer environment, by manually specifying the resource id of the service.
+As a next step, the private endpoint needs to be created in the customer environment, by manually specifying the resource ID of the service.
 Finally, the rogue admin needs to approve the private endpoint on the linked service hosted in the external Azure AD tenant to allow traffic over the connection.

 Once the private endpoint connection is approved by the rogue admin, corporate data could be copied over the corporate virtual network to an Azure service on an external Azure AD tenant (in case access was granted via Azure RBAC).